Compressible Turbulence as a Source of Particle Beams and Ion Bernstein Waves in Collisionless Plasmas: Abstract

 \section{Abstract}

-We investigate the source of particle beams and ion Bernstein waves in collisionless plasmas using a high-resolution particle-in-cell simulation of compressible turbulence.
-At magnetohydrodynamic (MHD) scales, compressible turbulence is damped by transit-time damping, naturally generating suprathermal electrons and proton beams.
-As the energy cascade reaches sub-ion scales, multiple branches of ion Bernstein waves are excited and contribute to the formation of proton suprathermal tails.
-Under realistic conditions such as those in the solar wind, these processes remain efficient and provide a natural explanation for the super-Alfvénic proton beams observed in situ.
-We show that compressive fluctuations, though often understudied, are essential for cross-scale energy transfer and dissipation in collisionless plasma turbulence.
+Unraveling the origin of proton beams and ion Bernstein waves is important to understanding kinetic dissipation in the solar wind.
+Here we focus on their generation mechanisms, rather than their well-studied roles in instabilities and particle heating.
+We investigate their formation in collisionless plasmas using high-resolution particle-in-cell simulations of compressible turbulence.
+At magnetohydrodynamic (MHD) scales, compressive fluctuations are damped via transit-time damping (TTD), naturally producing suprathermal electrons and proton beams.
+At sub-ion scales, quasi-perpendicular fast modes excite multiple branches of ion Bernstein waves, whose properties agree with predictions from the plasma dispersion relation solver.
+Under solar wind conditions, TTD remains efficient and provides a natural explanation for the super-Alfvénic proton beams measured in situ.
+Our results demonstrate that compressive fluctuations play a central role in driving cross-scale energy transfer and kinetic dissipation in collisionless plasma turbulence.